Rastusik/ZendYamlConfig/README.md

   module_paths:
     - ./module
     - ./vendor
 ```

 Then, the app has to be initialized the following way:

 ```php
 <?php

 $yamlParser = ZendYamlConfig\Service\YamlFileParserFactory::getYamlFileParser();
 $config = $yamlParser->parseFile(__DIR__ . '/../config/application.config.yaml');

 Zend\Mvc\Application::init($config)->run();
 ```

+## Features

+The file parser replaces every occurence of the ___DIR___ constant in the YAML files with the path
+to the parent directory of the YAML file (basically it is the same function as the __DIR__ constant
+in a usual PHP file.

 ## TODO

-Pasring of the YAML files is not as fast as using plain PHP files, so a caching layer will have to be
+Parsing of the YAML files is not as fast as using plain PHP files, so a caching layer will have to be
 imlemented.
 Soon.